tessi/LazyNethack/README.md

 ## Development and Contribution

-Feel free to contribute by adding issues or opening pull requests.
+Feel free to contribute by adding issues or opening pull requests. 🌷

-Apart from fixing the known and unknown problems - I'm sure you can teach me a thing or two since this is a first in many ways (my first screensaver, my first swift app, my first thing built with XCode).
-I'm happy for any issues or pull requests in that regard.

 ### Architecture

 The screensaver consists of two parts:

 * A Swift part which hooks into the MacOS screensaver app and opens a WebView .
-Find the source in `Source`.
+Find the source in `Source` or open the project in XCode.
-* and a webpage which is opened in that WebView.
+* and a web page which is opened in that WebView.
 Find it in `App/Ressources/index.html`.
 It creates a terminal (`hterm`) and opens a websocket connection to a nethack server. `gameControl.js` is responsible to orchestrate that and contains the logic how to join nethack games and when to switch to new games.

 ## Thanks